 Are the borders open?

 Yes!
-As of September 7, 2021, fully vaccinated international travellers are eligible to enter Canada for non-essential reasons, such as tourism.
+Fully vaccinated international travellers are eligible to enter Canada for non-essential reasons, such as tourism.
 This also enables travel for events, meetings, and conferences.

 Also, consult with the Canada Border Services Agency website for detailed updates.